Abastro/Funcy/STRUCTURE.md

 6. A relation F ***applies*** another relation G when for every input i of G, any pair (i, o) in F is also in G. This relation is transitive.

+    * *Application* of a relation F is a set of all relations which applies F.

 7. These sets are defined:

     * *Empty Set* is a set which doesn't contain any elements.